princomp/princomp.github.io/source/docs/about/dev_guide.md

 - [quartz](https://quartz.jzhao.xyz/),
 - [github's actions](https://docs.github.com/en/actions).

+But note that knowing git and markdown are enough to contribute on-line through the [github repository](https://github.com/princomp/princomp.github.io).

-While most of those tools are fairly standard (with the exception of quartz, but it relies itself on the fairly standard [Node](https://nodejs.org/) and `npm` technologies), we acknowledge that
+While most of those tools are standard (with the exception of quartz, but it relies itself on the standard [Node](https://nodejs.org/) and `npm` technologies), we acknowledge that

 #.
 It is challenging to understand that many different technologies,
 #.
 We should strive to welcome contributions from collaborators not familiar with them,
 #.
 Our set-up is unique in some respects.

 This guide tries to alleviate some challenges resulting from this overall unique and diverse resource organization.
+For more details about our tools, please refer to the [Installing dependencies](#installing-dependencies) and [Repository Maintenance](#repository-maintenance) sections.

 ### Locating Resources